Decrease (Increase) in assessments receivable, net

-Decrease/(Increase) in interest receivable and other assets
+Decrease in interest receivable and other assets

 (Increase) in receivables from resolutions

-(Increase) in receivable – systemic risk
+(Increase) in receivable-systemic risk

-(Decrease) in accounts payable and other liabilities
+Increase (Decrease) in accounts payable and other liabilities

-(Decrease) in postretirement benefit liability
+Increase (Decrease) in postretirement benefit liability

-Increase in guarantee obligations – systemic risk
+Increase in deferred revenue-systemic risk

-Net Cash (Used by) Provided by Operating Activities
+Net Cash Provided by (Used by) Operating Activities

 Maturity of U.S. Treasury obligations, held-to-maturity